Explore how the world spent $1.74 trillion (that’s $1 739 000 000 000) on the military in 2017 and how this has changed over the past 10 years

-SIPRI is not publishing a total for military spending in the Middle East in 2016 as data is unavailable for several countries (including the United Arab Emirates, which was the second highest military spender in the Middle East in 2014).
+SIPRI is does not have a total for military spending in the Middle East in 2017 as data is unavailable for several countries (including the United Arab Emirates, which was the second highest military spender in the Middle East in 2014).

 Governments must be open about their choices on public spending in order for citizens to be able to contribute to decision-making and to hold their governments accountable.
 This includes choices about military spending.
 Governments often argue that funding an efficient and effective military can contribute to peace and security without wasting scarce resources.

 The Stockholm International Peace Research Institute (SIPRI) contributes to transparency of military spending by collecting government data, carefully assessing it and making it available online.

 In most countries, governments release information on their military spending in budget documents or other overviews.
 These are often published by the Ministry of Finance or the Central Bank, and are usually available on the internet.

 Some governments publish no information at all on their military spending.
 These countries include the United Arab Emirates, Qatar, Turkmenistan, Uzbekistan and North Korea.